SA3 coupler: Developments

-The new European Automatic Center Coupler (C-AKv) has been based on this coupler, with the extended features of automatic brake and electric couplings.
+At the end of the 1990s SAB WABCO (now Faiveley Transport Witten) restarted development of a coupler on mechanical SA3 scheme.
+It was named C-AKv and has different solutions for the problems of pneumatic and electric couplings.
 It also has vertical stability added, so that the coupling cannot fall down and damage the tracks or cause a derailment.
-It is compatible with the standard SA3 coupler and will have buffers needed for use with the standard buffers and chain couplers under the long transition period.
+It is compatible with the standard SA3 coupler and will have buffers needed for use with the standard buffers and chain couplers.
 The electric plugs would be most useful with electronically controlled pneumatic brakes.
+The practical tests started in 2002 with heavy cargo trains in coal mining in Germany.
+The C-AKv was a strong candidate for a common European automatic coupler as a joining successor on the Eurasian continent.